dannygauntletai/cusa/docs/implementation_plan.md

     *   Action: In `/frontend/src/components`, create `QuestionType.tsx` where users can select quiz question type(s) (multiple choice, true/false, mix) and optionally specify difficulty.
     *   File: `/frontend/src/components/QuestionType.tsx`
     *   Reference: PRD Section 3 (Choosing the Question Type) and Q&A on difficulty specifications
-    *   **Validation:** Verify that each selection option is clickable and records the user’s choice.
+    *   **Validation:** Verify that each selection option is clickable and records the user's choice.

 5.  **Create Quiz Display and Result Summary Page**